-We next discuss the evolution of the outflow from radio-loud quasars and calculate the fraction of its total kinetic luminosity that it deposits into the surrounding medium in the form of $p \, dV$ work.
+We next discuss the evolution of the outflows from radio-loud quasars and calculate the fraction of its total kinetic luminosity that it deposits into the surrounding medium in the form of pdV work.
 For concreteness, we will assume that the corresponding fraction for BAL outflows has similar values, and keep in mind the uncertainty in the geometry and energetics of BAL outflows.

-3.2 Evolution of outflows
+3.3.2 Evolution of outflows

-The standard scenario for outflows from radio-loud quasars involves a 'cocoon' surrounding the core and the jet, consisting of a shocked ambient medium and shocked jet material (Scheuer 1974; Blandford and Rees 1974).
+The standard scenario for outflows from radio loud quasars involves a 'cocoon' surrounding the core and the jet, and consisting of a shocked ambient medium and shocked jet material (Scheuer 1974; Blandford and Rees 1974).
 Begelman & Cioffi (1989) constructed a simple model of the evolution of a cocoon in which the cocoon is overpressured against the ICM.
 In their model, the expansion along the jet axis is determined by the balance of the thrust of the jet and the ram pressure, whereas the thermal pressure of the cocoon drives along the direction perpendicular to the jet axis.
 Results of numerical simulations agree with this scenario (Loken et al. 1992; Cioffi & Blondin 1992).

-Here we adopt the model of the evolution of cocoons following the approach of Bicknell, Dopita & O'Dea (1997), which is based on the Begelman & Cioffi (1989) model but includes the p dV work done by the cocoon, in order to find the fraction of total energy lost by the quasar to the ICM through mechanical work (p dV work).
-Bicknell et al. (1997) derived this fraction ( $f{pdV}$ ) to be $f{pdV} = 3/8$ , for a homogeneous ambient medium (their equation 2.13).
+Here we adopt the model of the evolution of cocoons following the approach of Bicknell et al. (1997), which is based on the Begelman & Cioffi (1989) model but includes the pdV work done by the cocoon, in order to find the fraction of total energy lost by the quasar to the ICM through mechanical work (pdV work).
+Bicknell et al. (1997) derived this fraction (f{pdV}) to be $f{pdV} = 3/8$, for a homogeneous ambient medium (their equation (2.13)).

 We will, however, calculate this fraction from numerical solution of the equations governing the evolution of the cocoon, for the following reasons.
-First, the derivation mentioned above implicitly assumes that the mean pressure averaged over the hotspot region is equal to the mean lobe pressure [in the language of Bicknell et al. (1997), this means $\zeta \sim 1$ ].
-In fact, their equation (2.13) shows that for constant $\zeta$ one has in general which recovers the fraction 3/8 for $\zeta = 1$ .
+Firstly, the derivation mentioned above implicitly assumes that the mean pressure averaged over the hotspot region is equal to the mean lobe pressure (in the language of Bicknell et al. (1997), this means $\zeta \sim 1$).
+In fact, their equation (2.13) shows that for constant ζ , one has in general, $P_c \frac{dV_c}{dt} = (1 + 2\zeta)L_j/8\zeta$, which recovers the fraction 3/8 for $\zeta = 1$.
 In reality, however, this ratio does not remain a constant in time.
 Secondly, this derivation is valid only during the period when the jet is active.
 Even after the jet switches off, the cocoon, however, continues to evolve as a result of its overpressure until it reaches an equilibrium pressure with the ambient medium (see also Nath 1995).
-The cocoon, therefore, continues to do p dV work even after the jet switches off, and the inclusion of this process will lead to an upward revision of the fraction of total energy that is lost in p dV work.
+The cocoon, therefore, continues to do pdV work even after the jet switches off, and the inclusion of this process will lead to an upward revision of the fraction of total energy that is lost in pdV work.
 Besides, there seems to be some confusion in the literature regarding the fraction.
-For example, Inoue & Sasaki (2001) have recently adopted a fraction $f{p \, dV} = 1/4$ in their calculation of energy input into the surrounding gas.
+For example, Inoue & Sasaki (2001) have recently adopted a fraction $f{pdV} = 1/4$ in their calculation of energy input into the surrounding gas.